-Air conditioners are often installed on concrete pads.
+Air conditioners are often placed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature replacement.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 This can create:

 - More expensive energy bills due to less efficient cooling.

 The compressor is one of the costliest components to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation due to this part’s cost.

 2. The AC Unit Will Rust and Collect Mold

 Water naturally occurs during the cooling process.
 Your air conditioner gets rid of moisture from the air as it cools your home.
 This moisture drains into a pan and then out through a line.